 When I’m not working in prose I’m writing, directing and producing plays like an unhinged, feminist Orson Welles.
 (But cuter!)
 I’ve got two full length novels knocking around and I’m open to commissions, collaborations and multi-media projects of all sorts.
 I’m also a certified educator with years of experience working in schools all over the globe as well as teaching dynamic online workshops in writing and theater for everyone from tweens to full grown adults.

 If you’re interested in working with me the best way to get in touch is via email @alyssaowrites.gmail.com

-I completed my MsC in Creative Writing with Distinction at University of Edinburgh in 2019 and I am currently doing further postgraduate work studying the intersection of trauma, voice and identity through the lens of prose and drama with the lovely folks over at the University of Glasgow Centre for Creative Writing.
+I completed my MsC in Creative Writing with Distinction at University of Edinburgh in 2019 and I am currently pursuing my Doctorate of Fine Arts with the lovely folks over at the University of Glasgow Centre for Creative Writing.